sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

-For any questions or inquiries regarding the dataset, please contact [sushil.sharma@ul.ie](sushil.sharma@ul.ie).
+For any questions or inquiries regarding the dataset, please contact (sushil.sharma@ul.ie).